jasonm/ChromeJSConsoleCollector/README.md

-ChromeJSErrorCollector
+ChromeJSConsoleCollector
 ==============

 ## Introduction
-JSErrorCollector for Chrome provide access to JavaScript errors while running tests with a ChromeDriver.
+JSConsoleCollector for Chrome provide access to JavaScript errors while running tests with a ChromeDriver.

 ## Usage
 Simple Python code: